ru-corporate/boo/README.md

 # boo

-`boo` is a Python client to download and transform annual corporate report data from Rosstat website.
+`boo` is a Python client to download and transform annual corporate reports from Rosstat website.

 ## Install